 Currently the streetscape along the property's frontage does not feature any of these amenities.
 The City of Bowie and the trails coordinator have recommended that the applicant should provide wide sidewalks along the frontage.
 The applicant has objected to this recommendation due to the lack of sidewalks along the northern side of the road on adjacent properties, and due to the cost of constructing the sidewalks given the utility lines running through the right-of-way.
-Staff continues to recommend that the sidewalk be provided in order to further the vision of the master plan for a pedestrian-friendly environment.
 Additional streetscape amenities such as lighting fixtures and street furnishings do not seem warranted at this time.